Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Introduction

-In this paper, we introduced a new cane-type robot with multi-camera fusion.
-We chose to follow the middle point between two legs to enable human following because the point-foot model suggests that the point is an estimate of the center of gravity and offers better stability during normal human walking\cite{garcia1998simplest,bruijn2018control}.
-We used cameras to locate the user due to the friendly price.
-To obtain accurate positions of the legs, we used the AprilTag-based detection method, which has been proven to be robust and flexible \cite{olson2011apriltag}.
+In this paper, we introduced a newly designed cane-type robot with multi-camera fusion.
+Specifically, the cane robot detected and followed the real-time middle point position between two legs via cameras to facilitate human following.
+This approach was inspired by the ``point-foot" model suggesting that the middle point of two legs was highly aligned with the center of gravity during human walking\cite{garcia1998simplest,bruijn2018control}.
+By following this point, we are able to capture the global movement pattern, laying the foundation for comfortable human following.
+Cameras were preferred in this study due to the friendly price and easy setup.
 We applied four cameras to guarantee a sufficient detection area.
-In addition, to improve the tracking accuracy during human walking, we considered occlusions of legs and established a linear regression model to compensate for the data loss caused by the legs occlusions, which was less discussed in the legs detected human following robots \cite{humanleg2,humanleg1}.
-Finally, we tested the effectiveness of the proposed cane-type robot along with close-range human following control in six healthy subjects during various outdoor settings, and the effect of the walking speed on the tracking accuracy was also investigated.
+With the camera system, we implemented the AprilTag-based objective detection method, which has been proven to be robust and flexible \cite{olson2011apriltag}, to obtain the user legs' positions and orientations.
+Additionally, to improve the robustness of tag detection during human walking, we considered occlusions of legs and established a linear regression model to compensate for the data loss caused by the occlusions, which was less discussed in human following techniques \cite{humanleg2,humanleg1}.
+Finally, we tested the effectiveness of the proposed cane-type robot along with the close-range human following control in the laboratory environment and various outdoor settings.
+The effect of the walking speed on the tracking accuracy was also investigated.